JouniJokelainen/DevopsWithDocker/PART3/readme.md

 **Task 3.2**

-I used edited course material as an web app for this task.
-Deployment pipeline was created with Circleci and its heroku orb.
+I used edited course material as an web app in this task.
+Deployment pipeline was created with _Circleci_ and its [Heroku orb](https://circleci.com/orbs/registry/orb/circleci/heroku).

 Heroku app (edited cource material) can be found from url https://devopstask32.herokuapp.com/